-Once you have positioned your drum microphones, you will need to connect them to either an audio interface or a mixing desk to hear them through in-ear monitors.
+Once you have positioned your drum mic kit, you will need to connect them to either an audio interface or a mixing desk to hear them through in-ear monitors.
 If you are performing live or are in a recording session, a sound in gender will typically have a mixing desk through which he will be controlling all the sounds of your band.
 He will then send the drum sounds through your in-ear monitors.

 If you are practicing at your house, you will need an audio interface to achieve this.
 You simply have to plug in all the mics into the interface and connect your monitors to the output port.
 This way, you can hear the drum sounds picked up by your microphones.

 There is a wide range of models and brands of in-ear monitors, and each professional tends to have his/her preference.
-That said, most professionals use in-ear monitors that fit snuggle and can isolate all the ambient sounds properly.
+That said, most professionals drummers use in-ear monitors that fit snuggle and can isolate all the ambient sounds properly.
 This allows them to hear the sounds from the in-ear monitors very clearly.
 Many of the biggest stars use custom-molded in-ear monitors that deliver supreme comfort and allow long performances with minimal fatigue.
 However, these custom-molded ones are quite expensive.